gytis-ivaskevicius/flake-utils-plus/README.md

   # Default modules to be passed to all hosts.
   hostDefaults.modules = [ utils.nixosModules.saneFlakeDefaults ];

-  # Reference to `channels.<name>.*`, defines default channel to be used by hosts.
+  # Reference to `streams.<name>.*`, defines default stream to be used by hosts.
 Defaults to "nixpkgs".
-  hostDefaults.channelName = "unstable";
+  hostDefaults.streamName = "unstable";

   # Extra arguments to be passed to all modules.
 Merged with host's extraArgs.
   hostDefaults.extraArgs = { inherit utils inputs; foo = "foo"; };